 Opposite to this temple, there is a road which leads to a cluster of seven laterite stone built ek-ratna (one pinnacled) temples.
 Once upon a time these were all covered with stucco as laterite usually gives a coarse appearance.
 However with passing of time, maximum of the stucco work has wearied off.

 The first on the left is Nandalal temple with ridged tower and almost no decoration on it.
 Just opposite to it are three temples in a separate complex.
-Built by Malla King Krishna Singh in 1726, the temples are collectively known as Jor Mandir.
+Built by Malla King Gopal Singh in 1726, the temples are collectively known as Jor Mandir.
 The temple on the south has several scenarios from Mahabharat and Krishna Lila on its walls.

 Walking further down the road we came to yet another laterite structure – Radhagovinda Temple.
 The temple is visible from the road, but you have to walk for sometimes and take a right turn to enter it.
 Constructed by Krishna Singh in 1729, this temple is adjacent to the three Jor Mandirs.
 Inside the complex there is small terracotta chariot.
 You can view all the four temples together by climbing on to a nearby mound